Cassie Donegan

-Cassandra Donegan (born September 5, 1997) is an American beauty pageant titleholder who was crowned Miss America 2026.
+Cassandra "Cassie" Donegan (born September 5, 1997) is an American beauty pageant titleholder who was crowned Miss America 2026.
 Donegan was previously crowned Miss New York 2025, making her the eighth woman from New York to be crowned Miss America.

 Early life

 Donegan was born and raised in Smithfield, Virginia, in the Hampton Roads region of the state.
 As an adolescent, she was active in local theater in her hometown, performing in plays and musicals while a student at the York County School of the Arts and Bethel Christian School in Hampton, Virginia.
 She ultimately graduated from high school in 2015, and afterwards moved to Nashville, Tennessee to study musical theater at Belmont University.
 Donegan later relocated to New York City.

 Prior to becoming Miss America, Donegan worked as the chief operating officer (COO) for the childcare booking company Southern Sitters, while also performing as an actress and singer.

 Pageantry

 Donegan had been competing in pageantry since she was nine years old and won her first major pageant title after being crowned Miss Virginia's Outstanding Teen 2013, qualifying for the state pageant as Miss Greater Springfield's Outstanding Teen 2013.
 As the Virginia state titleholder, Donegan went on to compete at Miss America's Outstanding Teen 2014, where she finished as the fourth runner-up.
-She later returned to pageantry as an adult, winning the title of Miss New York Volunteer 2024.
+She later returned to pageantry as an adult, winning the title of Miss New York Volunteer 2024, and placing second runner-up to Miss Volunteer America.